aglavic/genx/genx/README.txt

 ==============
  * Add command line option to set the relative parameter variation beak condition
  * Fix an error that can happen when a numpy floating point error is raised in the windows version
- * Fis parameter addition in python API module
+ * Fix parameter addition in python API module

 Changes 3.5.9
 =============